cngroves/RFC6690-update/draft-groves-core-rfc6690up.md

    - Specify the procedures for registering values within the prefixed namespace.
 It ideally SHOULD provide a link where current and future registered values may be found.

    - Indicate that registered values within the prefixed namespace MUST conform to the ABNF reg-rel-type definition of Section 2/{{RFC6690}}.
-Meaning that the prefix MUST be followed by a sequence of lowercase alphabetic, numeric, ".", or "-" characters, and contains no white space.
+This means that the prefix MUST be followed by a sequence of lowercase alphabetic, numeric, ".", or "-" characters, and contains no white space.
 Note: It is not recommended to immediately follow the prefix with an additional period ".", e.g. "foo..".

    - Use the recommendation that the period "." character be used for dividing name segments and that the dash "-" character be used for making a segment more readable.
 Example Interface Description values might be "core.batch" and "core.link-batch".